Robert Macaire

+Creation

 Playwright Benjamin Antier (1787–1870), with two collaborators Saint-Amand and Polyanthe, created the character Robert Macaire in the play l'Auberge des Adrets, a serious-minded melodrama.
 After the work's failure at its 1823 premiere, Frédérick Lemaître played the role as a comic figure instead.
 Violating all the conventions of its genre, it became a comic success and ran for a hundred performances.
 The transformation violated social standards that demanded crime be treated with seriousness and expected criminals to be punished appropriately.
 The play was soon banned, and representations of the character of Macaire were banned time and again until the 1880s.
 Lemaître used the character again in a sequel he co-authored titled Robert Macaire, first presented in 1835.

 The British author George William MacArthur Reynolds authored a penny dreadful entitled Robert Macaire; or, The French Bandit in England (1839).

 The book Physiologie du Robert-Macaire (1842) written by Pierre-Joseph Rousseau (1797–1849) and illustrated by Honoré Daumier identified Macaire with a variety of contemporary social types, all involved in "shady schemes for instant wealth", and especially Émile de Girardin (1806-1881), a businessman who promoted his financial adventures through his own newspaper, La Presse.
 Daumier also published a series of a hundred lithographs of Macaire in Charivari between 1836 and 1842.